Danish cuisine: Dinner

 For the average family, dinner is the one meal of the day where everyone can be gathered, due to the pressures of the modern life where both parents are likely to work, and the children are in school or pre-school institutions.
-This a great time to talk about the day-to-day life of each family member.
 Dinner usually consists of just one main course, often a meat dish with potatoes and a vegetable or salad.
 Starters are seldom served at home.
 If there is a dessert, it is likely to be ice cream or a fruit dish.
-Much more substantial, and delicious dinners are served on weekends, special occasions or when guests have been invited.
+Much more substantial dinners are served on weekends, special occasions or when guests have been invited.

 Confusingly, the evening meal is sometimes called middag (midday) because hot meals were formerly served in the middle of the day.
 The variety of evening meals has developed as a result of the increasing availability of foods from supermarkets as well as the development and growth of the local food industry.
 As a result of American influence, there is now considerable interest in barbecues, salad buffets and ready-to-serve dishes.
 Italian-inspired preparations, including pizza and pasta, have also become common options.
 Meat is very popular, pork ranking as the most frequently served.
 Cuts are often prepared in the frying pan and accompanied by gravy and potatoes.